poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ## Migration steps from desktop to turing pi cluster

-Switching from Docker running on a Windows desktop to a Turing pi Cluster, here are all the things I think I had to do
+Switching from Docker running on a Windows desktop to a Turing pi Cluster, here are all the things to migrate

 - [ ] Flash modules: 2x raspberry emmc, 1x micro sd card raspberry, 1x RK1 emmc
 - [ ] Install mobo and power supply